Family and Money: Tips for Discussing Finances and Retirement with Your Loved Ones

 Open Talk About Money Also Leads to Financial Confidence

-“Families who talk about money tend to feel more confident so it’s encouraging to learn that many siblings are having financial conversations,” said Marcy Keckler, vice president of Financial Advice Strategy at Ameriprise Financial.
+“Families who talk about money tend to feel more confident.” said Marcy Keckler, vice president of Financial Advice Strategy at Ameriprise Financial.

 “Problems can occur in family relationships when money is not discussed between parents and children — the same holds true for siblings.
 It’s important for siblings to keep open lines of communication about money so that they can work toward common goals, like caring for aging parents.”